Holy Trinity, Stirling

 Church Overview

-Polychrome brick and tiled walls and tiled floor give colour to the interior complemented by stunning furnishings and works of art.
-These include the altar and reredos by C E Kempe (1878), chancel screen by Robert Lorimer (1922), impressive brass eagle lectern and an eye-catching, late gothic, gilt altar-piece with sculpture of the nativity.
+Polychrome brick and tiled walls and tiled floor give colour to the interior, complemented by stunning furnishings and works of art.
+These include the altar and reredos by artist Charles Eamer Kempe (1878), chancel screen by prolific Scottish architect Robert Lorimer (1922), an impressive brass eagle lectern and an eye-catching, late Gothic, gilt altar-piece with sculpture of the Nativity.

-Stained glass windows, depicting Christ, angels and a selection of male and female saints, by a bynver if artists – James Ballantine & Son, Clayton & Bell, CE Kempe, Burlison & Grylls, J C Bewsey, Isabel Goudie and Margaret Chilton.
-Conacher organ, 1878, rebuilt by Binns in 1935, and again by David Loosely in 1981.
+The church also possesses a remarkable collection of stained glass windows, depicting Christ, angels and a selection of male and female saints, by an impressive slate of well-known artists and studios – James Ballantine & Son, Clayton & Bell, Charles Eamer Kempe, Burlison & Grylls, John Charles Norman Bewsey, Isobel Turner Maxwell Goudie and Margaret Chilton.
+Its Conacher & Co organ was installed in 1878 and rebuilt by the firm of JJ Binns in 1935 and then again by Scottish organ-builder David Loosley in 1981.

 Services